 DAVID WELNA: When White House Budget Director Jack Lew went before the House Budget Committee yesterday, he steadily made the case for next year's proposed spending blueprint.

-Mr. JACK LEW (White House Budget Director): It's a comprehensive, responsible budget.
+JACK LEW: It's a comprehensive, responsible budget.
 The president doesn't get the final word, he gets the first word.
 He's put his plan forward.

 WELNA: But Paul Ryan, the budget panel's Republican chairman, wasn't buying it.
 He said President Obama had punted instead of getting the nation's fiscal house in order.
 Ryan pushed Lew to explain why.

-Representative PAUL RYAN (Republican, Wisconsin): Why did you duck?
+PAUL RYAN: Why did you duck?
 Why are you not taking this opportunity to lead?

 WELNA: Democrats on the panel defended the budget.
 One called its social spending cuts tough love.
 That amused Idaho Republican Mike Simpson.

-Representative MIKE SIMPSON (Republican, Idaho): If this was the tough love that my father had showed me when I was young, I'd still be a juvenile delinquent.
+MIKE SIMPSON: If this was the tough love that my father had showed me when I was young, I'd still be a juvenile delinquent.